-- 1. In the Colour view, select the colour with which you wish to draw. - 2.
-In the Tools toolbar, select the Pencil / tool or press Alt + /. - 3.
+- 1. In the Colour view, select the colour with which you wish to draw. - 3.
 In the Tool Properties view, click on the arrow button next to the stroke preview area to open the Pencil Properties dialog.

 - 4. In the Pencil Properties dialog, click on the Texture tab. - 5.
 In the pencil textures library, select None.